 “The most important thing is to find this early so we can treat it and it doesn’t cause something more serious, like a stroke or heart failure,” Dr. Jahangir says.

-Want to learn more about your heart health and your risks for heart disease?
-Take our free, quick heart risk assessment online by clicking here.
+Want to learn more about your risk for heart disease?
+Take a free online quiz to learn more by clicking here.

 About the Author